This post was most recently updated on November 9th, 2019

 To create a Disney Frozen tree topper, the top of the tree is stuffed with silver branches and snowball stems.
 This is one of my favourite ways to top a tree because it gives a tree height and presence that it would not otherwise have.

 So are you or your kids big fans of Frozen?
 My daughter still loves the movie so much.
 If so, maybe you can use some of these tips and ideas to create a similar tree for your home.

 Do you like ‘theme trees’?
-If so, you might also enjoy my Dr. Seuss Christmas Tree that I created a few years back.
+If so, you might also enjoy these!

 Until next time,